-38. Senior mission and headquarters leadership feedback on mission political analyses was generally positive but also identified areas for improvement.
-About half (four of nine) of the SRSGs and DSRSGs interviewed volunteered that their mission's reporting, analysis, and early warning was one of its biggest successes.
-Furthermore, three of nine volunteered that they relied highly on political and situational analyses provided by the political affairs staff.
-Similarly, about half of interviewed UN headquarters managers (5 of 11) considered political analyses conducted by the missions to be one of their main expectations from the missions and noted that they were generally satisfied with these outputs.
-However, some senior leaders expressed views that the outputs could be more analytical rather than descriptive, timelier, and include more diverse sources of information.
+38. Senior mission and Headquarters leadership feedback on mission political analyses was generally positive but also identified areas for improvement.
+About half (four out of nine) of the Special Representatives and Deputy Special Representatives of the Secretary-General interviewed volunteered that their mission's reporting, analysis and early warning was one of its biggest successes.
+Furthermore, three out of nine volunteered that they relied strongly on political and situational analyses provided by the political affairs staff.
+Similarly, about half of Headquarters managers interviewed (5 out of 11) considered political analyses conducted by the missions to be one of their main expectations from the missions and noted that they were generally satisfied with these outputs.
+However, some senior leaders expressed views that the outputs could be more analytical rather than descriptive, timelier and include more diverse sources of information.

 39. Stakeholders surveyed and staff interviewed also identified opportunities for further enhancing the utility of political analyses.
-Close to one-third of staff surveyed (31 per cent) believed that senior mission leaders did not use the advice and reports produced by the political affairs component when interacting with parties to conflict and making decisions; related to this, a few staff interviewed stated they received limited feedback on their work, resulting in missed opportunities for improving their analyses.
-Furthermore, some interviewed mission staff members noted that in cases where the SRSG had appointed political advisors in his/her immediate office, the PAD function was relegated to a secretariat rather than an advisory role.
-Some staff interviewed also reported an absence of regular consultations between PAD and senior mission leadership other than the senior mission team meetings.
-Several mission staff interviewed felt that their analyses were overlooked due to SRSGs and DSRSGs having their own political vision which was not widely understood or openly communicated to the rest of the mission, including PAD; staff in at least three missions also noted that the personality of the SRSG played an important role in how the mission approached its political work.
+Close to one third of staff surveyed (31 per cent) believed that senior mission leaders did not use the advice and reports produced by the political affairs component when interacting with parties to conflict and making decisions; related to this, a few staff interviewed stated that they received limited feedback on their work, resulting in missed opportunities for improving their analyses.
+Furthermore, some mission staff members interviewed noted that, in cases where the Special Representative of the Secretary-General had appointed political advisers in his/her immediate office, the political affairs division or office function was relegated to a secretariat rather than an advisory role.
+Some staff interviewed also reported an absence of regular consultations between the political affairs division or office and senior mission leadership other than the senior mission team meetings.
+Several mission staff interviewed felt that their analyses were overlooked owing to Special Representatives and Deputy Special Representatives of the Secretary-General having their own political vision which was not widely understood or openly communicated to the rest of the mission, including the political affairs division or office; staff in at least three missions also noted that the personality of the Special Representative of the Secretary-General played an important role in how the mission approached its political work.